Submodular Order Functions and Assortment Optimization: Applications of Submodular Order Functions

 \subsection{Application to Streaming Submodular Maximization}

 \textbf{The streaming model:} Consider a setting where the ground set $N$ is ordered in some arbitrary manner, say $\{1,2,\cdots,n\}$.
 We have a monotone submodular objective $f$ that we want to maximize subject to some constraint.
-Due to the large size of $N$, elements can only be accessed sequentially in order i.e., to access element $j$ we need to parse the data stream of elements from $1$ to $j$.
+Due to the large size of $N$, elements can only be accessed sequentially in order, i.e., to access element $j$ we need to parse the data stream of elements from $1$ to $j$.
 We also have a small working memory.
-Thus, we seek an algorithm that guarantees a good solution with very few passes (ideally, just one pass) over the data stream and requires very low memory (ideally, at most $O(k)$, where $k$ is the size of the optimal solution).
+Thus, we seek an algorithm that guarantees a good solution with very few passes (ideally, just one pass) over the data stream and requires very low memory (ideally, $\tilde{O}(k)$, where $k$ is the size of a maximal feasible solution).
 This setting has a variety of applications in processing and summarizing massive data sets \citep{cardstream}.
 Note that standard algorithms for submodular maximization, such as the greedy algorithm for cardinality constraint, make $\Theta(kn)$ passes over the data stream given small working memory.

-\emph{Previous work in streaming model:} The first result in this model was given by \cite{kalestream}, who gave a $\frac{1}{4p}$ approximation for maximization subject to intersection of $p$ matroids. \cite{cardstream} gave a different algorithm with improved guarantee of $0.5-\epsilon$ for cardinality constraint. \cite{feldman2020one} show that every streaming algorithm with guarantee better than $0.5+\epsilon$ requires $O(\epsilon n/k^3)$ memory.
-Recently, \cite{budgetstream} gave a $0.4-\epsilon$ streaming algorithm for budget constrained optimization. \cite{chekuristream} showed results for very general ($p-$matchoid) constraints as well as non-monotone submodular functions.
-A more comprehensive review of related work can be found in \cite{budgetstream}.
+\emph{Previous work in streaming model:} The first result in this model was given by \cite{kalestream}, who gave a $\frac{1}{4p}$ approximation for maximization subject to intersection of $p$ matroids. \cite{cardstream} gave a different algorithm with improved guarantee of $0.5-\epsilon$ for cardinality constraint. \cite{feldman2020one} show that every streaming algorithm with guarantee better than $0.5+\epsilon$ requires $O(\epsilon n/k^3)$ memory. \cite{budgetstream} gave a $0.4-\epsilon$ streaming algorithm for budget constrained optimization.
+Recently, \cite{feldman22} gave improved approximation algorithms for matroid constraint. \cite{chekuristream} showed results for very general ($p-$matchoid) constraints as well as non-monotone submodular functions.
+A more comprehensive review of related work can be found in \cite{budgetstream, feldman22}.